Wirecloud/wirecloud/docs/widgetapi/widgetapi.md

 MashupPlatform.mashup.context.get('title');
 ```

 #### `addWidget` method
-> new in WireCloud 0.8.0
+> new in WireCloud 0.8.0 / Widget API v2

 This method allows widgets and operators to add new temporal widgets into the
 current workspace.